Frequently Asked Questions

-CNI distributes its publications and reports online and makes them freely available to the public without fees via the Internet, and we maintain electronic distribution channels for information about the activities and programs of CNI.
-We believe these strategies are the most effective ways to advance our ongoing program of collaboration and advocacy to promote the development of networked information and its role in transforming organizations and scholarly activities.
+CNI distributes its publications and reports online and makes them freely available to the public; we also maintain electronic distribution channels for information about the activities and programs of CNI.
+We believe these strategies are the most effective ways to advance our ongoing program of collaboration and advocacy to promote the development of digital information and its role in transforming organizations and scholarly activities.

 Many of our members state that one of the most valuable benefits of membership is participation in our semi-annual membership meetings (included in membership dues), during which they have the opportunity to learn about new technologies, content, and applications, and further their own collaborations.
-Each institution is permitted to send two representatives to these meetings.
+Each institution may send up to two representatives to these meetings.
 Following a recent membership meeting, one attendee commented, “the CNI sessions I attended read like signposts for our future.”

-While CNI membership meetings and CNI Conversations are unique opportunities to hear about cutting edge developments, and the opportunity to consult with CNI staff on institutional policies and projects can be invaluable, the most compelling reason to join CNI is to support and participate in the advancement of scholarly communication in the digital environment.
+While CNI membership meetings offer unique occasions to hear about cutting edge developments, and the opportunity to consult with CNI staff on institutional policies and projects can be invaluable, the most compelling reason to join CNI is to support and participate in the advancement of scholarly communication in the digital environment.

 Related document: Key Benefits of CNI Membership

 CNI has only one membership category.
 All types of institutions and organizations have the same membership privileges and pay the same dues.
-We have members from a wide variety of sectors, including higher education, publishing, network and telecommunications, information technology, government agencies, foundations, and libraries and library organizations, from both the US and other countries.
+We have members from a wide variety of sectors, including higher education, publishing, network and telecommunications companies, scholarly and professional organizations, libraries, information technology companies, government agencies, and foundations, from both the US and other countries.
 We do not offer an individual membership rate.

-The Coalition actively pursues a strategy of ongoing collaborations to advance its program, and this approach includes cooperation with international organizations concerned with networked information.
-For example, CNI has partnered with the Joint Information Systems Committee (JISC) in the United Kingdom, the U.K. Office for Library Networking (UKOLN), the German Initiative for Networked Information (DINI), the German Research Foundation (DFG), and SURF, the Dutch higher education and research partnership organization for network services and information and communications technology.
+The Coalition actively pursues a strategy of ongoing collaborations to advance its program, and this approach includes cooperation with international organizations concerned with digital information.
+For example, CNI has partnered with the Jisc in the United Kingdom, the German Initiative for Networked Information (DINI), the German Research Foundation (DFG), and SURF, the Dutch higher education and research partnership organization for network services and information and communications technology.
 We also have members from outside the United States, most notably from Canada, who have been important participants throughout the Coalition’s history, but CNI’s policy focus is concentrated on issues primarily within the United States.

-The dues for the current membership year (July 1, 2013-June 30, 2014) are $7,300.
+The dues for the current membership year (July 1, 2013-June 30, 2014) are $7300.
 CNI’s budget is entirely funded through member dues; we do not receive grants.
 The typical annual dues increase has been 3%.
 When we have received an institution’s membership application, we send the invoice for dues payment.
-Because the majority of our members are academic institutions with fiscal years that begin July 1, we normally invoice for membership in the spring, providing maximum financial flexibility to those members.
+Because the majority of our members are academic institutions with fiscal years that begin July 1, we normally invoice for membership in late May, providing maximum financial flexibility to those members.
 We can make special arrangements for other invoicing cycles if this would be helpful.